drtchops/birdseye-backend-take-home-challenge/README.md

 - Alembic: Migration system for SQLAlchemy that's easy to configure.
 - gunicorn + uvicorn workers: Production server, used together as recommended by uvicorn docs.
 - shortuuid: Used to create URL-safe UUIDs.
+- Github Actions: CI/CD for automated testing and deployments.
+- Fly.io: First time trying this for deployment, it was more or less one click.
+Provides some nice metrics.
+- Sentry: For error reporting.

 ### Dev tools